-It is like guacamole with tuna and I can NEVER turn down guacamole.
+It is like guacamole with tuna and who does not like guacamole/!

-- I prefer Blue Harbor Wild Albacore in pouches.
+- I prefer tuna sold in pouches.
 It is mild and perfectly flaky and has no “canned” food taste.
 And I LOVE that I do not have to drain it.